 - By Walkertown Branch

-Do you ever worry about the future?
-Looking Forward describes and demonstrates how to “look forward” to the future--including tomorrow--with increased positivity, confidence and lightheartedness.
-Participants typically leave the meeting feeling good, with a greater sense of optimism, wellbeing and connection with others.
+We'll demonstrate how to “look forward” to the future with positivity and lightheartedness.
+Participants typically leave the meeting feeling good, with a greater sense of optimism and connection with others.

 The discussions, led by Looking Forward, Living Forward hosts, examine the past and identify key wisdom that we each have gained through experience.
 We consider how we can carry that wisdom forward into the next phase of life.
 The discussions confirm that real wisdom is in everyone, and we learn much from one another.